theYeeti/pact-lang.org/docs/beginner/pact-online-editor.md

 **View the Documentation**

-Links to both the [Pact Developer Documentation](https://pact-language.readthedocs.io/en/latest/) and Kadena homepage exist on the navigation bar.
+Links to both the <a href="https://pact-language.readthedocs.io/en/latest/" target="_blank">Pact Developer Documentation</a> and Kadena homepage exist on the navigation bar.
 Feel free to check out the documentation for an in-depth look at the Pact programming language.

 **Visit Kadena.io**

-You can also explore [Kadena.io](https://kadena.io/) to explore more about the Kadena blockchain, which is the enterprise-grade blockchain that Pact runs on.
+You can also explore <a href="https://kadena.io/" target="_blank">Kadena.io</a> to explore more about the Kadena blockchain, which is the enterprise-grade blockchain that Pact runs on.

 !!!
 Tip "Newsletter"
-      You can also join the newsletter to stay up to date on the latest Kadena and Pact information [here](http://kadena.io/newsletter).
+      You can also join the newsletter to stay up to date on the latest Kadena and Pact information <a href="http://kadena.io/newsletter" target="_blank">here</a>.

 ___